awtkns/vue-glow/README.md

 # vue-glow
-Vue-glow is a simple no dependency (other then vue) packege that allows you to give dynamic underglow for components.
+Vue-glow is a simple vue compenent that allows components to be given underglow / elevation effects.
 Vue-glow was initailly built to extend vuetify's capabilities.
+The dynamic glow effect was done in pure css.

 ## Installation
 ```